Like all AKG headphones, the Y500 has a lot to offer to the right user but won’t have much appeal unless you play into its strengths.

 These on-ear headphones are best suited to people who want to take their music with them anywhere they go, as they can take full advantage of the incredible battery life and embrace the full benefits of the lightweight and compact design.

-AKG isn’t a mainstream brand, but it’s held in high regard by audiophiles and music enthusiasts.
+AKG isn’t a mainstream brand, but audiophiles and music enthusiasts hold it in high regard.
 The audio gear that AKG puts out is excellent without exception, but it’s also fairly narrow in its application.

-Because they don’t have to appeal to a massive target audience like Beats does, AKG is free to make headphones that excel in niche aspects.
-For example, the K701 is one of the most comfortable headphones ever made, but these are studio headphones and open back ones at that, so they’re not something that has mass appeal.
+Because they don’t have to appeal to a massive target audience as Beats does, AKG is free to make headphones that excel in niche aspects.
+For example, the K701 is one of the most comfortable headphones ever made, but these are studio headphones and open-back ones at that, so they’re not something that has mass appeal.

 The same thing goes for the company’s recent wireless outing – the AKG Y500.

 We can already tell these are good headphones, but they’re not made for everyone – only a particular type of buyer will be able to fully appreciate all they have to offer.

 If you’re wondering whether you may be this type of buyer, read on!